The NCD and Effective Emergency Management and People with Disabilities

-An article about the National Council on Disability's Effective Emergency and Disaster Management Report to President Obama.
+An article about the National Council on Disability's Effective Emergency Management Report to President Obama.

 The National Council on Disability (NCD) has submitted a report concerning Effective Emergency Management and People with Disabilities to President Obama, suggesting improvements for communities and people with disabilities.

 The NCD's stated purpose in doing so is to promote policies and practices that guarantee equal opportunity for all persons with disabilities, regardless of either the severity or nature of the disability the person experiences, as well as to empower people with disabilities to achieve economic self-sufficiency, independent living, and integration into all aspects of American society.
 The National Council on Disability is under a federal mandate that charges it with the responsibility to gather information on the development and implementation of federal laws, policies, programs, and practices which affect persons with disabilities.
 The report they have submitted to the President is a result of the mandate.

 One of the results of the work the NCD has done over time has been the 2006 Homeland Security Appropriations bill's Post-Katrina Emergency Management Reform Act requiring FEMA to employ a National Disability Coordinator, as well as to interact, consult, and coordinate with NCD on a list of eight additional activities.
 The duties involve:

 Interacting with stakeholders in regards to emergency planning requirements and relief efforts in the case of a disaster,